Irving Family Pages

 Reports and other artifacts.

 Reports from our master Ancestral Quest (AQ) database or other third-party tools.
+Additional reports are available at the Genealogy Pages under Reports.

 People alive in the early 1600's Individuals in our database that were alive during first half of the 17th century; thus likely emigrated.